DarshanRokkad/Gem_Stone_Price_Prediction/README.md

 │
 ├── LICENSE                                  <-- copyright license for the github repository │
-├── pyproject.toml                           <-- used to specify various project metadata and configuration settings │
 ├── README.md                                <-- used to display the information about the project │
 ├── requirements_dev.txt                     <-- text file which contain the dependencies in development environment │
 ├── requirements.txt                         <-- text file which contain the dependencies/packages used in project
 │
-├── setup.cfg                                <-- configuration file used to provide various settings related to packaging and distribution
-│
 ├── setup.py                                 <-- python script used for building python packages of the project │
-├── template.py                              <-- program used to create the project structure │
+└── template.py                              <-- program used to create the project structure
-└── tox.ini                                  <-- used to automate and manage the testing of a project across multiple python environments
 ```

 ---